-In order to create sites suitable for development and/or redevelopment, the City may incur costs to provide, relocate or upgrade electric services.
+In order to create sites suitable for development, the City may incur costs to provide, relocate or upgrade electric services.
 Relocation may require abandonment and removal of existing poles or towers, installation of new poles or towers, or burying of overhead electric lines.
 Costs incurred by the City to undertake this work are eligible Project Costs.